2600hz/kazoo/applications/crossbar/doc/notifications.md

 > GET /v2/accounts/{ACCOUNT_ID}/notifications/{NOTIFICATION_ID}

-When you GET a notification config (using `Accept: application/json` header), look in the response header `Content-Type`.
-Use those content types to fetch a specific template by setting the your request `Accept` header:
+When you perform a `GET` request to fetch a notification configuration (using `Accept: application/json` header or not setting `Accept` header at all), there is a `Content-Type` HTTP header in the response headers.
+Use those content types to fetch a specific template by setting your request `Accept` header:

 ##### Get as `text/html`